History of Johannesburg: 1940 to 1948

 In 1940 London asked Pretoria to provide hospitals for Imperial troops stationed in the Middle East.
 South African agreed to build one such hospital on the road between Johannesburg and Potchefstroom.
 The exact place was to be at the 8th milestone near the old Wayside Inn, owned by a Cornishman called John Albert Baragwanath.
 Construction started in November 1941 and within 6 months the first soldiers could be admitted in May 1942.
-Britain paid £328,000 pounds for the 1,544-bed hospital.
+Britain paid £328,000 for the 1,544-bed hospital.
 The facility was called the Imperial Military Hospital, Baragwanath.
 Towards the end of the war more and more tuberculosis patients were treated, some also coming from Burma.
 Those who died were buried at the new Westpark Cemetery near Emmarentia.
 King George VI visited the facility on 5 April 1947 and presented medals to some of the troops who were still patients there.
 Later, the Transvaal Provincial Administration bought the hospital for £1 million.
 On 1 April 1948 the Black section of Johannesburg Hospital (known as Non-European Hospital or NEH) was transferred to Baragwanath Hospital.

 From 1944 many more Natives started arriving in Johannesburg.
 Soon they started spilling out of Pimville and other parts of the western and eastern areas of Johannesburg, soon congregating on a site to the west of Orlando.
 At the beginning of 1947 the City Council started a new emergency camp called Moroko.
 They made 10,000 small sites available.
 Residents were expected to build their own makeshift shanties on cramped six metre by six metre plots and using communal bucket-system toilets.
 The emergency camp was only dismantled in 1955, when it housed 58,000 people.